 Orks – Quantity over quality is how Orks operate.
 Barely armored brutes who love close combat.
 Orks can also do well with shooting if taken in enough quantity to compensate for their terrible ballistic skill.

-Tau Empire – These guys feature a lot of high powered long ranged fire power.
-Tau prefer to kill their enemy at range and they do it well.
+T’au – These guys feature a lot of high powered long ranged fire power.
+T’au prefer to kill their enemy at range and they do it well.

 Tyranids – Lots and lots of bugs to swarm the enemy with.
 Tyranids have a good mix of shooting and close combat, be it with hordes of bugs or utilizing large monstrous creatures.
-They also have a fair amount of psykers and the army relies on synapse to keep the army focused.
+They also have a fair amount of psykers.
+Tyranids rely on synapse to keep themselves focused.

 Nothing I’ve said here is black and white.
 The beauty of 40K is that you can play an army any way you like really.
 An army that focuses on shooting doesn’t mean it’s incapable of being built for close combat.
-Horde armies can be played in a more elite manner, not just swarming the enemy.
-Do some research on the Warhammer 40K armies you’re interested in because very little is cut-and-dry.
+Horde factions can be played in a more elite manner, not just swarming the enemy.

 Talk with 40K Players & Research